 - In Tray Review

-- If AutoFile else In Tray is "On", In tray review is "Off".
+- If one of the settings for AutoFile Else In Tray is "On", In Tray Review is "Off".

-- If In tray review is "On", AutoFile else In Tray is "Off",
+- If In Tray Review is "On", the settings for AutoFile Else In Tray are "Off",

-The review of any emails in the In Tray can be completed via Outlook or via the FYI Home - In Tray.
+The review of any emails in the In Tray can be completed via Outlook or via your Home - In Tray in FYI.

-When AutoFile else In Tray is set "On", emails are auto-filed where possible.
-But if any condition for filing is not met, the email is moved to the user's In Tray.
+With this setting, if any condition for filing is not met, the email is set with the Filing Status as Draft Filed and it is sent to the user's In Tray.
 For example, this could be if:

 - The Client is not detected.